RenewalRate.ca

 Rate-hold timelines

-Rate holds typically run 90 to 120 days.
-If your renewal is further out than that, you cannot lock yet, but you can ask the broker or lender to set a calendar reminder at the earliest lockable date.
+Rate-hold lengths are lender-specific and disclosed at quote time.
+If your renewal is further out than the offered hold, you cannot lock yet, but you can ask the broker or lender to set a calendar reminder at the earliest lockable date.
 Do not assume the quote you got six months ago still applies.
 It does not.

 This section is brief because each of these cases deserves its own article.
 If one of these applies to you, the general guidance here is a starting point, not a plan.

 Denied at renewal.
 This is more common than most homeowners expect, particularly since OSFI's B-20 guideline tightening cycles.
 In most cases the refusal is not a reading of the borrower's creditworthiness but a signal that the lender's internal risk appetite has shifted on the kind of file they used to accept.
-A broker can usually place a denied A-lender file with a B-lender or a monoline at a rate that is 50 to 150 basis points higher, sometimes less, sometimes more.
+A broker can typically place a denied A-lender file with a B-lender or a monoline at a higher rate; specific spreads depend on the file.
 The practical move is to start that conversation at least 60 days ahead of maturity, because B-side underwriting runs slower than A-side underwriting.

 Credit events since last renewal.
 Late payments, a consumer proposal, a collections account.
 A clean A-lender switch may not be available, but your existing lender will usually still renew you because they are not running a new credit pull.
 Stay with the existing lender, use the term to rebuild, and plan to shop at next renewal.